neoforged/Documentation/docs/entities/index.md

 // The boolean return value determines whether the entity was actually damaged or not. public boolean hurtServer(ServerLevel level, DamageSource damageSource, float amount) {
     if (damageSource.is(DamageTypeTags.IS_FIRE)) {
+        // This assumes that super#hurt() is implemented.
+Common other ways to do this
+        // are to set some field yourself.
+Vanilla implementations vary greatly across different entities.
-        return super.hurt(level, damageSource, amount * 2);
+        // Notably, living entities usually call #actuallyHurt, which in turn calls #setHealth. return super.hurt(level, damageSource, amount * 2);
     } else {
         return false;
     }
 }
 ```

+This server/client separation is also the difference between `Entity#hurt` and `Entity#hurtOrSimulate`: `Entity#hurt` only runs on the server (and calls `Entity#hurtServer`), whereas `Entity#hurtOrSimulate` runs on both sides, calling `Entity#hurtServer` or `Entity#hurtClient` depending on the side.

 It is also possible to modify damage done to entities that do not belong to you, i.e. those added by Minecraft or other mods, through events.
 These events contain a lot of code specific to `LivingEntity`s; as such, their documentation resides in the [Damage Events section][damageevents] within the [Living Entities article][livingentity].